ikolokotronis/music-platform-api/README.md

    ```sh
    pip install -r requirements.txt
    ```
 3. Enter your database settings in settings.py.
-Here is an example if you want to use PostgreSQL:
+Here is an example if you want to use postgres:
    ```python
    DATABASES = {
     'default': {